jask-lang/.github/profile/README.md

 set hello to "Hello, World!"
 print(hello)
 ```
-pssp aims to be highly readable, easy to maintain, and understandable to beginners.
-The syntax largely avoids complex notation and is modeled after natural language.

 ## Functions, conditions, lists, loops and structs...
 A more complex example for a direct deep-dive: